Asahel-code/world-time-app/README.md

 # world_time

-This application shows you the time in different location globally
+This application shows you the time in different locations globally

 ## Application preview